duckdb/duckdb-web/docs/guides/sql_editors/dbeaver.md

     <img src="/images/guides/DBeaver_connection_settings_test_connection.png" alt="DBeaver Test Connection" title="DBeaver Test Connection"/>

-6. Click "Download" to download DuckDB's JDBC driver from Maven.
-Once download is complete, click "OK", then click "Finish".
+6. Click “Download” to download DuckDB's JDBC driver from Maven.
+Once download is complete, click “OK”, then click “Finish”.
-* Note: If you are in a corporate environment or behind a firewall, before clicking download, click the "Download Configuration" link to configure your proxy settings.
+* Note: If you are in a corporate environment or behind a firewall, before clicking download, click the “Download Configuration” link to configure your proxy settings.

     <img src="/images/guides/DBeaver_download_driver_files.png" alt="DBeaver Download Driver Files" title="DBeaver Download Driver Files"/>

-7. You should now see a database connection to your DuckDB database in the left hand "Database Navigator" pane.
+7. You should now see a database connection to your DuckDB database in the left hand “Database Navigator” pane.
 Expand it to see the tables and views in your database.
 Right click on that connection and create a new SQL script.

     <img src="/images/guides/DBeaver_new_sql_script.png" alt="DBeaver New SQL Script" title="DBeaver New SQL Script"/>

-8. Write some SQL and click the "Execute" button.
+8. Write some SQL and click the “Execute” button.

     <img src="/images/guides/DBeaver_execute_query.png" alt="DBeaver Execute Query" title="DBeaver Execute Query"/>